Is a $500 Apartment in Toronto Real?

 The Room That Presents as an Apartment

-The most common "deal" in Toronto is not a deal at all.
+The most common "deal" in Toronto isn't a deal at all.
 You find a listing at $1,100 or $1,200 with photos of a bedroom, maybe a small desk area, and the line "own bathroom."
 It looks like a studio apartment.
-It is not.
-It is a room in a shared apartment.
-The bathroom is down the hall and shared with two or three other people.
+It's not.
+It's a room in a shared apartment.
+The bathroom is down the hall, shared with two or three other people.
 The kitchen is communal.

-This is not necessarily a scam — rooms in shared apartments are a real category of housing.
-But the listing is written to make you think you are getting an entire apartment.
-Read the listing carefully.
-If it says "room," "shared kitchen," "shared living space," or "utilities included" at that price, it is a room.
-If it does not mention a kitchen at all, it is a room.
+This isn't necessarily a scam — rooms in shared apartments are a real category of housing.
+But the listing is written to make you think you're getting an entire apartment.
+Read it carefully.
+If it says "room," "shared kitchen," "shared living space," or "utilities included" at that price, it's a room.
+If it doesn't mention a kitchen at all, it's a room.
 Actual apartments list square footage, unit numbers, and building amenities.

 The Condo in the Financial District

-This is the more dangerous variant.
+This one's more dangerous.
 A listing appears for a furnished condo — Financial District, Liberty Village, CityPlace — at $1,400 or $1,500 for a 1-bedroom.
 The photos are real because the unit is real.
 The description is detailed.
-The catch: the person posting the ad does not own the unit.
+The catch: the person posting the ad doesn't own the unit.

 The story varies.
 The "owner" is travelling for work, relocating temporarily, or going through a separation.
 They want a responsible tenant.
 Communication moves to WhatsApp or Telegram.
 They ask for a deposit — first and last month's rent — via e-transfer before you can view the unit.
 They may send you a "lease" to sign.

-What actually happened: the scammer found the unit on Airbnb or a short-term rental platform, copied the photos, and posted it as a long-term rental.
-Or they booked it for one night, took their own photos, and created the listing.
+What actually happened: the scammer grabbed the photos off Airbnb or a short-term rental platform and posted the unit as a long-term rental.
+Or they booked it for one night, took their own photos, and built the listing from those.
 You send $3,000.
 You show up on August 1st.
-The door code does not work.
-The e-transfer is gone.
-The phone number is disconnected.
+The door code doesn't work.
+The e-transfer's gone.
+The phone number's disconnected.

 What Legitimate Renting Actually Looks Like

-Legitimate landlords and property managers in Ontario follow predictable patterns.
-Knowing what is normal makes it easier to spot what is not.
+Real landlords and property managers in Ontario follow pretty predictable patterns.
+Once you know what normal looks like, spotting what isn't gets easy.

 No money before viewing + signed lease

-A legitimate landlord will never ask for a deposit, application fee, or any payment before you have viewed the unit in person and both parties have signed a standard Ontario lease.
+A real landlord will never ask for a deposit, application fee, or any payment before you've viewed the unit in person and both sides have signed a standard Ontario lease.

 Ontario caps security deposits at one month